influxdata/docs-v2/content/influxdb/v2.0/tools/_index.md

 ---
-title: Tools
+title: InfluxDB Tools
 description: >
-  Tools for working with InfluxDB
+  Use InfluxDB tools and other third-party integrations to interact with, manage, and visualize data in InfluxDB.
 weight: 13
 menu:
   influxdb_2_0:
     name: Tools
-influxdb/v2.0/tags: []
 ---

 {{< children >}}